 Dispersed camping is camping outside of a designated campground.
 This type of camping is available on public lands, such as National Forest or Bureau of Land Management (BLM) lands.
 Dispersed campsites have no amenities.
 This type of camping is sometimes referred to as “boondocking.”
 Dispersed camping is first-come, first-served, and is almost always free.
 To abide by the principles of Leave No Trace, dispersed camping should take place only in sites where people have camped before.
 See the Leave No Trace section below for tips on how to camp responsibly.

 Designated dispersed camping, usually referred to simply as designated camping, is dispersed camping in sites that have been marked by land managers.
 Much of the camping in the Gunnison Valley is designated.
-As camping here increases in popularity, more and more dispersed camping zones will move to designated camping only.
+With increased use, more dispersed camping zones will move to designated camping only.
 In designated camping zones, people who camp outside of marked sites can be ticketed (or worse).
 Having designated sites isolates wear and tear on the land in accord with the principles of Leave No Trace.

 A developed campground is a campground managed by an entity that provides amenities.
 Most developed campgrounds in the Gunnison Valley are managed by the Forest Service.
 Amenities at developed campgrounds may include toilets, tent platforms, metal fire rings, picnic tables, running water, electric hookups, showers and more.
 There is usually a fee to camp in developed campgrounds.
 It’s important to research developed campgrounds before you arrive so you know what amenities to expect.
 Some developed campgrounds allow reservations; others operate on a first-come, first-served basis.